danielabar/meblog/src/markdown/machines-made-us-care-about-documentation.md

 - Import Maps: See `.github/instructions/importmaps.instructions.md` for JS dependency management
 ```

-Then further details are documented in `.github/instructions/*.instructions.md`.
+Additional guidance can be added in `.github/instructions/*.instructions.md`.
+See [rails_copilot_instructions](https://github.com/Duartemartins/rails_copilot_instructions/tree/master) on GitHub for further details.

 It's not just Copilot offering a structured documentation format.
-Windsurf and Cursor also support similar concepts to guide the assistant’s behavior.
+Tools like Windsurf and Cursor (AI-first IDEs built on VS Code) also support similar concepts to guide the assistant’s behavior.

 Cursor has [Project Rules](https://docs.cursor.com/context/rules).
-These are written in `.mdc`, which is a little more structured than plain old Markdown, but still human readable.
+These are written in `.mdc`, which is more structured than regular Markdown, but still human readable.
 Here are some [examples](https://github.com/diegomarino/awesomic-cursor-rules/tree/main).

 Windsurf has [File Based Rules](https://windsurf.com/blog/windsurf-wave-8-cascade-customization-features) that perform a similar function, with markdown files placed in the projects' `.windsurf/rules` directory.

 With these markdown-based engineering docs, the AI assistant can offer more relevant suggestions that are in line with the projects' tooling and standards.
-For example - a preference for business logic in service objects rather than "fat controllers" or "fat models", or styles that match the existing tooling - Tailwind, SASS, BEM, etc.
+For example - a preference for business logic in service objects rather than "fat controllers" or "fat models", or css styles that match the existing tooling - Tailwind, SASS, BEM, etc.

 ## A New Reason to Care About Docs